ucsb/campus-cloud-docs/pages/getting-started.md

 ## Troubleshooting Gateway

-**Can't enter the CCOA Accounting Codes ?** You may lack the required permissions.
+**Can't enter the CCOA Accounting Codes?** You may lack the required permissions.
 Assign your cart to a departmental procurement person who can enter the account string.